thosgood/this-weeks-finds/markdown/1-50/week003.md

 showed that any representation of a Lie algebra determines a weight system and hence a Vassiliev invariant.
 But the really interesting thing he showed is that many of the things one can do for Lie algebras can be done for arbitrary weight systems.
-This makes it plausible that EVERY weight system, hence every Vassiliev invariant, comes from a representation of a simple Lie algebra.
+This makes it plausible that **every** weight system, hence every Vassiliev invariant, comes from a representation of a simple Lie algebra.
 In fact, Dror conjectures that every Vassiliev invariant comes from a representation of a classical